Ralph Covell: Churches

 Covell was a keen organist, playing at St Agnes, Kennington Park.
 He was also involved in the replacement of the organ in the Royal College of Organists in 1967.

 Retirement and death

 Covell retired in 1972.
-During the 1980s he served as governor and chairman of St Clement Danes School, Hertfordshire and was awarded the MBE in 1985.
+During the 1980s he served as governor and chairman of St Clement Danes School, Hertfordshire and was appointed MBE in 1985.

-He died in Crowborough, East Sussex on 16 December 2008, aged 77.
+He died in Crowborough, East Sussex on 16 December 1988, aged 77.